2025 - 2026 Catalog

 BA 218 | Personal Finance | 3.00 Credits |

-Quarters Offered: Fall, Winter, Spring Explores the role of the individual consumer in our economy, problems of financing family and individual needs, including budgeting, banking relationships, borrowing, insurance, risk management, real estate, investing, portfolio management, retirement and personal taxes.
+Quarters Offered: Summer, Fall, Winter, Spring Explores the role of the individual consumer in our economy, problems of financing family and individual needs, including budgeting, banking relationships, borrowing, insurance, risk management, real estate, investing, portfolio management, retirement and personal taxes.
 Basic financial measurement and calculations will be introduced. |

 ||